 The key takeaway is that as a marketer you either want to capture visitor attention immediately, likely using a compelling first time offer, or waiting until the user digs deeper into your site between 15-30 seconds.

-It's 2016.
-By now you're irrelevant if you did not evolve fast enough to cater to the mobile consumer.
+It's 2017.
+By now, you're irrelevant if you did not evolve fast enough to cater to the mobile consumer.
 So, why wouldn't you take the same approach with popups and email capture?
-For most brands, the customer journey may begin on one device, and transition fluidly to the next.
+For most brands, the customer journey may begin on one device and transition fluidly to the next.
 Weaving device targeted popups into those same user journeys is crucial for optimizing your opt-ins, but it's not easy.

 We found that traffic from tablets converted at higher rates than mobile and desktop.
 And, as you might expect, desktop converts better than mobile devices.
 Mobile users are typically landing on your site to browse and get specific information.

 Sifting through the data set, we also found that the number of times a visitor has been to your site impacts opt-ins as well.
 New visitors converted at 2.81%, compared to repeat visitors converting at 1.23%.
-When crafting or tweaking you list growth campaigns, consider using audience attributes as additional targeting techniques for who should, or should not, see each of your campaigns.
-Most campaigns you come across are typically first time welcome offers for joining the list.
-Sequencing your campaigns to focus additional campaigns purely available to repeat visitors is another strategy that can boost your conversions.
+When crafting or tweaking your list growth campaigns, consider using audience attributes as additional targeting techniques for who should or should not see each of your campaigns.
+Most campaigns you come across are typically first-time welcome offers for joining the list.
+Sequencing your campaigns to focus additional offers purely available to repeat visitors is another strategy that can boost your conversions.